candy-chat/candy-plugins/available-rooms/README.md

 <script type="text/javascript" src="candyshop/available-rooms/candy.js"></script>
 ```

-To enable the Paint Plugin, just add one of the ´init´ methods to your bootstrap:
+To enable the Available Rooms Plugin, just add one of the ´init´ methods to your bootstrap:

 ```JavaScript
 CandyShop.AvailableRooms.init();